ZeynepM-Yalcin/lilly-recruitment-challenge/DOCUMENTATION.md

 }
 ```
 ### Objective 4: Design Improvements
 What it was before: The CSS file only contained the basic reset and disclaimer styles.
-The page had no colors, no layout, and no visual hierarchy.
+The page had no colors, no layout

 What I did:
 - Improved the colour scheme